retaildevcrews/ngsa-app/k6/README.md

 We are deploying the [k6 docker image](https://hub.docker.com/r/loadimpact/k6), however k6 package can be installed on multiple operating systems such as Linux, Mac, and Windows. [here](https://k6.io/docs/get-started/installation/).

 Also, we are storing the load test script into a Configmap so it can accessable when k6 scales up.

-# TODO

-# - describe how the scripting file looks like and what it does

 ## How to run a test